d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 **Thank you**

-Special thanks go to [Jorge Cano](https://twitter.com/jorgeucano) from the _Scully_ core team for revising this article.
+Special thanks go to [Jorge Cano](https://twitter.com/jorgeucano) from the _Scully_ core team and [Ferdinand Malcher](https://twitter.com/fmalcher01) for revising this article.